cdaringe/blog/src/posts/2020-09-10--howto-easy-ocaml-things-not-obvious/index.md

 There is a standard library, it is only ok.

 JaneStreet `base` and `core` seem to be the go to std libary replacements.
-And they literally do _replace_--override--aspects of the default standard library, versus an module that has no effect on your build.
+And they quite literally do replace sections of the standard library, versus a module that has no effect on your build.
+Candidly, I find this behavior offensive.
 Don't expect to be able to have written some ocaml using the standard library, then bring in one of these and have things just continue to work--some minor refactors may be required.
 Install them from `opam`, per usual.

+Edit: non-mutating stdlib replacement modules are available as well, such as `containers` or `batteries`.

 ## How do I debug my OCaml program?